pip-services/pip-services-docs/content/en/getting_started/your_first_microservice/_index.md

   Not available
 {{< /tabsection >}}

-As you may have noticed, more than half of the components are being taken from Pip.Services and used “right out of the box”.
-This significantly expands our microservice’s capabilities, with minimal effort on our part.
+As you may have noticed, more than half of the components are being taken from Pip.Services and used "right out of the box".
+This significantly expands our microservice's capabilities, with minimal effort on our part.

 ### Step 7.
 Run and test the microservice
-We’ll need a special file to run the microservice.
+We'll need a special file to run the microservice.
 All this file does is creates a container instance and runs it with the parameters provided from the command line.

 {{< tabsection isMarkdown=true >}}